dylan-jayatilaka/tonto/README.md

 # Welcome to Tonto!

-Tonto now uses `cmake` on this branch.
+Tonto now uses `cmake` for all builds on github.

 ## 1. Get ready ...